open-telemetry/opentelemetry-specification/specification/compatibility/opencensus.md

 ### Requirements

-* This component MUST be an optional dependency.
+* This component MUST be an optional dependency
 * MUST NOT require OpenCensus to depend on OpenTelemetry
 * MUST require few or no changes to OpenCensus
 * MUST be compatible with push and pull exporters